isomerpages/gb-assist/pages/solutionrepo/solution406.md

 ---
-title: Online Ordering & Payment System Version 0.9
+title: Ecommerce Development+Online Inventory Management Version 0.9 - Ecommerce Development & Online Inventory Management (OpenCart/WooCommerce)
 permalink: /productivity-solutions-grant/solutionrepo/solution406
 ---

 #### Description

-The Online Ordering & Payment System allows F&B enterprises to enable digital online ordering and comprehensive functionalities to automate and perform online sales transactions.
-It enables F&B outlets to allow their customers to order on-site, takeout or delivery on an online platform.
+Development of an online shopping website with comprehensive functionalities to automate and perform online sales transactions, managing of client orders and data, track statistics of product sales performance, online marketing of products and provision of consultancy to explore connections with external platforms to expand the outreach digitally to seamlessly move Offline selling to Online selling.

 #### Details of Solution

-Coming soon.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Firstcom_Solutions_Pte_Ltd_20200125_Annex_3_20200625153111_Part_12.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria